bstefanescu/reqz/README.md

 ### Variables

-Variables can be defined on the command line using `--varName 'varValue'` arguments or can be set in the requets script file using the `@set` directive.
+Variables can be defined on the command line using `--varName 'varValue'` arguments or can be set in the request script file using the `@set` directive.
 There are 2 type of variables:
 1. required variables - the default one.
 2. optional variables.
 When using JSON like expression to set the request query or body, if a variable is not defined then an 'undefined variable' error will be thrown.
-To avoid this and to ignore setting the property which is not defined yoiu need to declare this variable as optional.
+To avoid this and to ignore the undefined property you need to declare the variable as optional.
-This can be done using the `@var` directiveby appending the '?' character to the variable name.
-The directive can be used to declare the required variables used in the file as well.
+This can be done using the `@var` directive by appending the '?' character to the variable name.
+The directive can be used to declare required variables  as well.
 Declaring required variables is optional but is recommended since IDE integration tools may use this information for generating autocompletion.

 **Example**

 ```
-@var apiUrl, userId, userEmail, firstName?, lastName?
+@var userId, userEmail, firstName?, lastName?
 @set apiUrl = 'https://my.server.com/api/v1'

 PUT ${apiUrl}/users/${userId}